Magnolia Tribune

 Southern Renewable Energy Association’s Executive Director Simon Mahan described the relationship between the PSC, its consultants including Michael Best & Friedrich, and Entergy in his June 2021 comments submitted to the PSC as follows:

 MS PSC staff and consultants also directly coordinate with Entergy to develop strategy and positions at MISO through the Entergy Regional States Committee Working Group.
-The ERSC Working Group is required by its bylaws to host public meetings and post its minutes; however, no public exist for the Working Group other than the records of invoices collected and provided by EPI.
+The ERSC Working Group is required by its bylaws to host public meetings and post its minutes; however, no public records exist for the Working Group other than the records of invoices collected and provided by EPI.
 As an independent organization, the ERSC has its own budget paid for by MISO South states like Mississippi, but it appears to be an unnecessary and costly duplication of the MISO OMS at best, and at worst, a secret coordination effort between Entergy and MISO South regulatory staff.

 The three-man Mississippi PSC voted unanimously to continue the relationship with Michael Best & Friedrich and authorized a new contract (shown at the bottom) most recently in May 2022.

-As conveyed in the contract, the PSC and their representatives direct the Michael Best & Friedrich firm as to what information the Commission needs from the and how to best represent the PSC's interests.
-William (Bill) Booth, who the firm's FERC practice, has been the PSC's contact and is known to be one of the most frequent interjectors at MISO meetings.
+As conveyed in the contract, the PSC and their representatives direct the Michael Best & Friedrich firm as to what information the Commission needs from the organizations and how to best represent the PSC’s interests.
+William (Bill) Booth, who leads the firm’s FERC practice, has been the PSC’s contact and is known to be one of the most frequent interjectors at MISO meetings.

 The contract between the PSC and Michael Best & Friedrich states that the PSC will pay the firm $500 per hour for attorneys and $150 per hour for paralegals.
 Major filling fees and charges for outside services are to be sent to the PSC for payment.